semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 - You are in control of the app and can [revoke access to repositories](#remove-the-private-app) at any time.
 - You can [limit access to specific repositories](#limit-access-to-specific-repositories).

+Managed scanning is specifically designed to limit the amount of time that code remains on our infrastructure.

+### Life cycle of a managed scan

+1. When a scan begins, Semgrep creates an ephemeral container and clones the repository into it.
+1. Semgrep runs the scan from that container.
+Diff-aware scans typically take seconds, while full scans can take minutes to hours to complete.
+1. The ephemeral container is immediately and automatically destroyed post-scan along with all contents in it.

 ## Prerequisites